Online shopping came into existence 27 years ago. Yes, readers, that’s how old online shopping is. The first online sale dates back to 1994.

 Remarketing is an essential part of marketing campaigns.
-Marketers chase the prospects who showed interest in the products.
+Marketers chase prospects who show interest in the products.
 They show them remarketing ads.
 The ad is for the exact products that prospects viewed on the website.

-Remarketing converts 43% of the website visitors to customers.
+Remarketing converts 43% of website visitors to customers.

 Thanks to Google ads!
 It allows marketers to target website visitors and current customers.
-Besides that, it also helps in targeting people who interact with business in any way.
+Besides that, it also helps in targeting people who interact with businesses in any way.

 With Google Shopping campaigns, you can set up Similar Audiences.

 Setting up ‘Similar Audiences’ to the ad campaign can help reach a huge potential audience.
 The ads will become visible to people who have similar online behavior as site visitors.
-It generates qualified leads that have high chances of converting.
+It generates qualified leads that have a high chance of converting.